Bnei Atzmon: History

 Bnei Atzmon was founded in 1979 in the Yamit region of the Sinai Peninsula as a response to the Camp David Accords, which promoted trading territory for peace.

 In 1982, the settlement was relocated to the Gush Katif region of the Gaza Strip about three kilometres north of Rafah after the signing of the Israel-Egypt Peace Treaty and the subsequent eviction of all Jews living in Sinai and surrender of all land there.
-The settlement in Sinai was originally named Atzmona, but since that location was evacuated and Israeli law forbids renaming a new location with that of a previously existing legal entity, Bnei Atzmon (Sons of Atzmon - named after the Biblical border point of Israel (Numbers 34:4-5)) became the officially registered name.
+The settlement in Sinai was originally named Atzmona, but since that location was evacuated and Israeli law forbids renaming a new location with that of a previously existing legal entity, Bnei Atzmon (Sons of Atzmon, named after the Biblical border point of Israel (Numbers 34:4-5)), became the officially registered name.
 Nonetheless, it is more often referred to as Atzmona.
 The moshav's mostly Orthodox Jewish was associated with the Amana settlement organization.

+On March 7, 2002, a terrorist from Hamas killed 5 Israeli civilians aged 18 and injured 23 others.

 It was destroyed in 2005 by the Israeli government as part of the Israeli disengagement from Gaza.